Title: ATOD Specific Series

 Using case examples, facilitated dialogue, and reflective activities, this session equips participants to address substance use in ways that are credible, culturally responsive, and grounded in prevention science—without resorting to fear-based or outdated messaging.

-Participants will be able to: 1) Analyze how social acceptability, legality, and cultural narratives influence substance-related risk across alcohol, tobacco, prescription drugs, marijuana, and emerging therapeutic substances.
+Upon completion of this training the participant will be able to: 1) Analyze how social acceptability, legality, and cultural narratives influence substance-related risk across alcohol, tobacco, prescription drugs, marijuana, and emerging therapeutic substances.
 2) Identify and respond to social, cultural, and legal conditions that increase substance-related risk, rather than relying solely on drug-specific education or awareness campaigns.

 Presenter: Steve Miller